fhiso/legacy-format/dates.md

 *calendar years* are counted backwards from that *epoch*, while for "`A.D.`" *calendar years* are counted forwards.

+{.note}  The *epoch name* always comes after the *calendar year* component in the generic *date* syntax, despite certain *epoch names* being conventionally written before the *logical year* number in English.
+For example, it is normal to write "AD 1752" in English, but the ELF representation is "`1752 A.D.`".

 The `Epoch` production requires *epoch names* either to be exactly two *characters* long, or to include at least one full stop (U+002E) or underscore (U+005F), or to begin with a dollar sign (U+0024).